Dates: December 1–9, 2018

 The performance for solo body, stethoscope microphones, live feedback, infrasound and live electronics that explores the body as a receiver of sonic frequencies and as a resonant space.

 Performer: Anastasia Tolchneva

 2. "GOST 111-35" installation by Anton Kuryshev and Andrey Guryanov (throughout the festival).

 3. Film screening of "Largo ma non tanto" by Aleksandra Karelina, with a music performance.

 4. Lecture by Sergei Sitar "Music of the Spheres and the Semiosphere".

 5. Lecture-dialogue by Yuri Palmin and Vladimir Gorlinsky "Inhuman Architecture".

-6. Lecture by Anton Gorlenko "Approximately 19 billion seconds remaining".
+6. Lecture by Anton Gorlenko "Roughly 19 billion seconds remain".

 7. Lecture by Cameron Graham "The Sonic Body".